December 30, 2013

-We collect information about your use of our network and the device(s) associated with your account, network data related to WiFi usage and device, and performance information, as well as data relating to your use of our website, applications and other products and services.
+We may collect information about your use of our network (or other carriers networks when roaming domestically and internationally) and the device(s) associated with your account, network data related to WiFi usage and device, and performance information, as well as data relating to your use of our website, applications and other products and services.

-We may collect your device's approximate location whenever it is turned on (subject to coverage limitations).
+We may collect your device's location whenever it is turned on (subject to coverage limitations).